java-springboot-kafka/java-springboot-kafka/source/_posts/what_is_new_in_java_18.md

 -   Finalization and `Thread.stop()` have been marked "deprecated for removal".

 As always, various other changes round out the release.
 You can download Java 18 [here](https://jdk.java.net/18/).

-You don't want to miss any HappyCoders.eu article?
-Then [click here](https://www.happycoders.eu/java/java-18-features/#) to sign up for the free HappyCoders newsletter.